Makespan Trade-offs for Visiting Triangle Edges: Introduction

-As it is common in online problems, a typical argument for a lower bound for the shoreline problem lets an arbitrary algorithm perform for a certain time until the hidden item is placed at a location that cannot have been visited before by the robot.
-The lower bound then is obtained by adding the elapsed time with the distance of the robot to the hidden item (the line), since at this point one may only assume that the (online) algorithm has full knowledge of the input.
-Applying this strategy to the shoreline problem, one is left with the problem of identifying a number of lines, as close as possible to the starting point of the robot, and then computing the shortest trajectory of the robot that could visit them all, exactly as in our problem.
-In the simplest configuration that could result strong bounds, one would identify three lines, forming a non-obtuse triangle.
-The latter is also the motivating reason we restricted our attention to non-obtuse triangles (a second reason has to do with the optimal visitation cost of 3 robots, which for non-obtuse triangles is defined as the maximum distance over all triangle edges, treated as lines).
+In typical online problems, a lower bound argument involves allowing an arbitrary algorithm to run for a certain time until the hidden item is placed at a location that the robot has not yet visited.
+The lower bound is then obtained by adding the elapsed time to the distance from the robot to the hidden item (the line), as it is assumed that the online algorithm has full knowledge of the input at this point.
+Applying this strategy to the shoreline problem involves identifying a number of lines as close as possible to the robot's starting point and computing the shortest trajectory for the robot to visit all of them, which mirrors our problem.
+This reasoning also applies to the case of multiple agents.

-Our problem could also be classified as a vehicle routing-type problem, the first of which was introduced in~\cite{dantzig1959truck} more than 60 years ago.
-The objective in vehicle routing problems is typically to minimize the visitation time (makespan) or the total distance traveled for serving a number of targets given a fleet of (usually capacitated) robots, see surveys~\cite{laporte2,toth2002vehicle} for early results.
-Even though the underlying domain is usually discrete, geometric vehicle type problems have been studied extensively too, e.g.\ in~\cite{das2015quasipolynomial}.
-Over time, the number of proposed vehicle routing variations is so vast that surveys for the problem are commonly subject-focused; see surveys~\cite{kumar2012survey,mor2020vehicle,ritzinger2016survey} for three relatively recent examples.

-Famously, vehicle routing problems generalize the celebrated traveling salesman problem (TSP) where a number of targets need to be toured efficiently by one vehicle.
-Similarly to vehicle routing, TSP has seen numerous variations, including geometric~\cite{Arora98,DumitrescuT16}, where in the latter work targets are lines.
-The natural extension of the problem to multiple vehicles is known as the multiple traveling salesman problem~\cite{bektas2006multiple}, a relaxation to vehicle routing problems where vehicles are un-capacitated.
-The latter problem has also seen variations where the initial deployment of the vehicles is either from a single location (single depot), as in our problem, or from multiple locations.
+In the simplest configuration that could yield strong bounds, three lines forming a non-obtuse triangle are identified.
+The question then arises: what is the shortest trajectory that allows one (or multiple) agent(s) to visit all these edges?
+This question led to the research we present in this work.
+The motivation for restricting our attention to non-obtuse triangles is twofold: firstly, to address this specific configuration that arose from our motivating search problem, and secondly, because the optimal visitation cost for three robots in non-obtuse triangles is defined as the maximum distance over all triangle edges, treated as lines.
+Although our quantified results do not have immediate implications for the shoreline problem (or its lower bounds), we hope that the techniques we developed to compare optimal visitation trajectories by one or more agents will provide new insights for improving the lower bounds of the shoreline problem.